 In this course, experiential learning takes place in diverse industry work settings.
 Selected students are exposed to various culinary and pastry arts kitchen rotations.
 Upon completion, the student will have a better understanding of the demands and expectations of the food service industry.
 Academic credit is awarded for this "hands-on" experience.
+Prerequisite: Completion of all freshman level coursework.
 Quarter Credit Hours 15.0